Nursery

 Our indoor space has been carefully arranged into different learning zones, where our children can further their existing skills and develop new ones.

-These are our focus tables where we do lots of activities in small groups and with adults.
+We have our focus tables where we do lots of activities in small groups and with adults.

 Our Nursery is situated in the main school as part of Early Years so sits alongside the Reception classrooms.
 Our Nursery children share outside space with the Reception children and will sometimes work alongside them during these times which makes transition into school really smooth.